-6. NWB Bank is exposed to certain concentration risks in its loan portfolio
+5. NWB Bank is exposed to certain concentration risks in its loan portfolio

 NWB Bank lends primarily to public authorities and institutions guaranteed by public authorities.
 In addition, NWB Bank holds an interest-bearing securities portfolio comprising mainly securitized Dutch home mortgage loans ('Residential Mortgage Backed Securities' or 'RMBS notes') that are guaranteed under the National Mortgage Guarantee (a guarantee provided to certain mortgage lenders by Stichting WEW, a private entity, covering payment obligations of the borrowers vis-à-vis the mortgage lender), which carry limited- to high-weighted credit risk, and bonds issued or guaranteed by public sector institutions, which carry limited weighted credit risk.
 In 2020, the bank began investing in Green pass-through NHG RMBS (Residential Mortgage-Backed Securities), in line with the third pillar of its strategy as a 'financing partner that can enhance sustainability in the Netherlands'.
 The bank aims to help reduce mortgage costs for owners of sustainable homes through a national mortgage guarantee.
-The investment amounts to €950 billion.
-As a consequence, the portfolio of RMBS notes increased by €858 billion during 2020 to €1,282 billion as at 31 December 2020.
+The investment amounts to €1.5 billion.
+As a consequence, the portfolio of RMBS notes increased by €300 million during 2021 to €1.5 billion as at 31 December 2021.
 A relatively small proportion of loans is provided to government-controlled companies without a government guarantee (Dutch utility companies), which carry a high weighted credit risk.
-In addition, NWB Bank carries out hedging transactions with financial institutions, including currency and interest rate swaps, and enters into other derivative transactions, as well as money market transactions, based on which there is a counterparty risk.

 While NWB Bank's niche position as a specialized lender to the Dutch public sector means that it has a low-risk weighted portfolio, it also has a limited ability to diversify its lending and hence its main revenue source (net-interest income), which are strongly concentrated in both sector and geography.
-In particular, NWB Bank has a strong concentration in lending to social housing associations (approximately 55% of its total lending portfolio in nominal value as at 31 December 2020), which loans are guaranteed by Stichting Waarborgfonds Sociale Woningbouw ('WSW'), a social housing fund ultimately supported by the Dutch central government and municipalities.
+In particular, NWB Bank has a strong concentration in lending to social housing associations (approximately 59% of its total lending portfolio in nominal value as at 31 December 2021), which loans are guaranteed by Stichting Waarborgfonds Sociale Woningbouw ('WSW'), a social housing fund ultimately supported by the Dutch central government and municipalities.